 (iv) There has been some media speculation regarding the availability of medicines in the event of a no-deal Brexit.
 The potential effect for an OSRL response might be if antimalarial medication (& potentially other vaccinations) was not available at the time of an incident in a location where such medication is required.
 This would impact the availability of responders.
 OSRL is investigating whether additional stocks can be purchased in advance to mitigate this risk.

-OSRL continues to monitor the changing situation using both internal resources and external contractors to ensure that there will be minimal effects on their ability to respond should the UK leave the EU on the 29th of March with no deal in place.
+OSRL continues to monitor the changing situation using both internal resources and external contractors to ensure that there will be minimal effects on their ability to respond should the UK leave the EU with no deal in place.

 However, it is important to remember that a significant proportion of OSRL surface response assets are located outside the UK and the EU (at bases in Singapore, Bahrain and Fort Lauderdale).
 The ability of these bases to respond is unaffected by the Brexit issue.

 Also, OSRL’s subsea response bases are located outside of the UK and EU in Singapore, Norway, South Africa and Brazil so the ability to mobilise these assets in the event of an incident is unaffected by the Brexit issue.
 The exception to this is the OIE base in Trieste, Italy which would give rise to issues if there is an incident in the UK, and also some Containment assets held in Port of Blyth which would give issues if there is an incident in the EU.
 These scenarios need to be considered further.